 Nikon D5600 versus Canon 5D Mark III

 The Nikon D5600 and the Canon EOS 5D Mark III are two digital cameras that were officially introduced, respectively, in November 2016 and March 2012.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5600) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D5600) and a full frame (5D Mark III) sensor.
 The Nikon has a resolution of 24 megapixel, whereas the Canon provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Nikon D5600 and the Canon 5D Mark III is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the D5600 – represents the basis for the calculations across all the size and weight measures).